KarrLab/bpforms/docs/index.rst

             /s1
         ]T

-* This concrete representation of modified biopolymers enables the `BpForms` software tools to calculate the chemical formulae, molecular weights, and charges of biopolymers, as well as automatically protonate biopolymers for specific pHs.
+* This concrete representation of modified biopolymers enables the `BpForms` software tools to calculate the chemical formulae, molecular weights, and charges of biopolymers, as well as automatically calculate the major protonation and tautomerization state of biopolymers at specific pHs.

 `BpForms` emcompasses five tools: